 Chicago, IL 60606-3182

 Radiography students will be required to complete clinical rotations which may require them to travel as much as one hour from campus.
 All students will also be required to complete rotations during the late afternoon/early evening hours (3:30 PM - 10:00 PM).

 Radiographers work in hospitals, clinics, physicians’ offices, medical laboratories, government agencies and industry.
-Starting salaries range from $36,000 to $40,000 per year.
+Starting salaries are typically around $39,000 per year or $19 per hour.
+For general information related to the profession of radiography, refer to the American Society of Radiologic Technologists.

-Radiography classes are held during the day.
-Students will begin their studies in the classroom and the laboratory and will participate in clinical experiences in hospitals and/or other medical facilities.* The Radiography program consists of five semesters, which take two years to complete.
+Radiography classes and clinical rotations are held during the day with some evening clinical assignments.
+Students will begin their studies in the classroom and the laboratory and will participate in clinical experiences in hospitals and/or other medical facilities.
+The Radiography program consists of five semesters, which take two years to complete.
 Graduates of the program are eligible to apply to take the American Registry of Radiologic Technologists’ national examination for certification and registration as medical radiographers.
-Applicants who wish to do so may take the general education/related coursework for the Radiography program prior to acceptance.
-Please note that taking these courses does not shorten your program length as the actual Radiography courses take two years (five semesters) to complete; however, many applicants find this process beneficial.
+Applicants must complete or be currently enrolled in and completing all general education/related coursework for the Radiography Program listed on the Minimum Admission Requirements (MARs) Checklist by the application deadline date.
+Please note that completion of these courses does not shorten your program length as the actual Radiography courses take two years (five semesters) to complete.